Common names: Sago palm, king sago, sago cycad, Japanese sago palm, fern palm, coontie palm, cardboard palms, queen sago

 Toxic properties: Cycasin, methylazoxymethanol (MAM), B-N-methylamino-L-alanine (L-BMAA) and unidentified

 Cycads are an ancient cone-bearing plant which comprises of nine genera and approximately 100 species.
 Their natural habitat is tropical and sub-tropical regions.

-All parts of cycads are toxic, however, the seeds and roots contain the highest concentration of toxins.
-The toxic properties are neurotoxic, hepatotoxic (liver) and have been shown to be a carcinogenic in rats (page 7).
+All parts of cycads are toxic; however, the seeds and roots contain the highest concentration of toxins.
+The toxic properties are neurotoxic, hepatotoxic (liver) and have been shown to be carcinogenic in rats (page 7).
 Following ingestion, bacteria in the gastrointestinal tract metabolise cycasin into its active compound methylazoxymethanol (MAM), which is toxic to the liver.
 L-BMAA is a neurotoxin, affecting the nerve tissues.

 Cycad toxicosis has been described in dogs, sheep, cattle, and humans.
 In fact, cycad toxicosis struck Captain James Cook’s crew (and pigs) in 1770 during their voyage to Australia.
 Seventy-three years prior, in 1697, members of Dutch explorer Willem de Vlamingh’s crew were poisoned when they consumed the seeds while visiting the Swan River in Western Australia.